Summit School (Nyack): Media coverage

-The Summit School has repeatedly been the subject of media coverage.
+The Summit School at Nyack has repeatedly been the subject of media coverage.
 In 2002, a student was pushed out of a second-floor window by another student.
 A 15-year-old student died there in 2014; her corpse was discovered the next morning in her room and her death was determined to be a suicide by asphyxiation.

 Jason Samel, a former student, accused the Summit School of child neglect, physical abuse, sexual assault, and verbal abuse, all of which he said were overlooked for years by the school's law enforcement officials.
 Samel alleged in one event, during an after-school detention when he was 14 years old, he was physically attacked by a male supervisor.
 He further alleged that when he reported this to another supervisor and to the director of the school, his accusation was dismissed.
-Several students have accused Summit of maintaining a punishment area, referred to as a "Silent Room", where pupils accused of poor conduct or who exhibited rebellious behavior would be taken.
+Several students have accused Summit of maintaining a punishment area, referred to as a "quiet room", where pupils accused of poor conduct or who exhibited rebellious behavior would be taken.
 Samel described the room as a small enclosed space where students were held for hours without access to restroom facilities for even minor transgressions.

 Megan Lane, a former student at Summit School, said she was sexually harassed by a gym teacher when she was 17 years old.

 In 2018, former student Robert Csak was arrested for threatening Summit School.
 He left six threatening voicemails for school security guard, Samuel Esposito for whom he held a long-standing hatred.
 Csak was later arrested and charged with criminal weapon possession.
 Police obtained a search warrant for his home and found 19 firearms, a silencer, more than 200 ammunition magazines, bulletproof jackets, gas masks, knives, and collapsible "asp" batons in the stockpile.

 The school also runs an animal program, and the animals often go on hikes with students and staff, leading many Nyack residents to grow used to seeing groups hiking with a pig and two goats, as well as dogs.